TFS Gulf

 • Technology transformation in South Africa

 Ideally, that should feel like one coordinated project.
-In reality, it can sometimes feel like three separate Deloitte firms negotiating with each other.
+In reality, it can sometimes feel like three separate Deloitte firms negotiating among themselves.

 The new EMEA structure is meant to fix that.